-- A. Purpose, intent and applicability. - The purpose of this Section is to designate, classify and protect the functions and values of critical areas within shoreline jurisdiction in a manner consistent with state law while allowing for reasonable use of private property.
-By adopting this Section, the Town of Rosalia acknowledges that critical areas provide a variety of important biological and physical functions that benefit the community and its residents, or that they may pose a threat to human safety or property.
-Critical areas regulated by this Section include: - a.
+- A. Purpose, Intent and Applicability. - 1.
+The purpose of this Chapter is to designate, classify and protect the functions and values of critical areas within shoreline jurisdiction in a manner consistent with State law while allowing for reasonable use of private property.
+Critical areas regulated by this Appendix B include: - a.
 Wetlands as designated in Section 3 of this Appendix B, - b.
 Critical aquifer recharge areas as designated in Section 4 of this Appendix B, - c.
 Fish and wildlife habitat conservation areas as designated in Section 5 of this Appendix B, - d.
 Frequently flooded areas as designated in Section 6 of this Appendix B, and - e.
 Geologically hazardous areas as designated in Section 7 of this Appendix B. - 2.
-All areas within the Town's shoreline jurisdiction meeting the definition of one or more critical areas, regardless of any formal identification, are hereby designated critical areas and are subject to the provisions of this Section.
+All areas within the City's shoreline jurisdiction meeting the definition of one or more critical areas, regardless of any formal identification, are hereby designated critical areas and are subject to the provisions of this Section. - By adopting this Appendix B, the City of Tekoa acknowledges that critical areas provide a variety of important biological and physical functions that benefit the community and its residents, or that they may pose a threat to human safety or property. - 4.
+The Critical Area Overlay Zone consists of that area within 250 feet of designated wetlands and fish and wildlife habitat conservation areas.
+Critical aquifer recharge areas, geologically hazardous areas (25' buffer), and frequently flooded areas (with Zone A or AE as shown on National Flood Insurance Program maps) are also included.
+Any development proposed on a parcel of land within the Critical Area Overlay Zone within shoreline jurisdiction shall be subject to project review as required in this Chapter unless specifically exempted.